nithindv/assignment-2/README.md

 Simple app to show some basic statistics on the chinook dataset.
 Database is Postgres, Spring boot for the backend, React for the frontend and deployed on Kubernetes.

 ### App
 - Backend app exists to provide statistical data from the database based on externalized config files.
-App is intended to serve data which would require complex SQL queries, if this is not necessary, better off using OSS libraries such as PGRest etc
+App is intended to serve data which would require complex SQL queries, if this is not necessary, better off using OSS libraries such as PGRest etc. Sample config file, [Config](https://github.com/nithindv/assignment-2/blob/main/searcher/src/main/resources/chinook.yaml)
 - Frontend queries the backend and displays the data in the form of simple graphs or counters
 - Deployment manifests templating is handled via Helm; uses a parent common chart to abstract out common repeatable items